 Children at St Matthew's were recently treated to a fantastic performance of the Pied Piper.
 Children found the play very entertaining and enjoyed learning all about the classic story by Robert Browning.

 At St Matthew's we teamed Book Week with Creative Writing Week.

 St Matthew’s had a very special delivery at the beginning of the week and each class was provided with 3 mysterious presents.
 Every class in the school was given a Roald Dahl book and all of the children’s writing was themed around that book.
 The children produced some fantastic writing!

 The children and staff in St Matthew’s had lots of fun dressing up as their favourite book character for world book day!
 Here are some of the fantastic costumes children created for World Book Day.
 Have a look at our individual class pages for more photographs!

-We are currently in the process of introducing a new home reading initiative.
 Children are always encouraged to read at home, but now they have the chance to win class prizes, dojos, certificates and bookmarks for their reading efforts!
 Children must read every night at home and reading records must be signed by an adult.
 Please help your child as much as possible by reading with them at home!
 Staff at St Matthew's have already noticed a huge improvement in children's enthusiasm for reading at home!
 Children's efforts are being displayed in school in our wonderful reading areas.